Freedom of Information

 Can I access my personal information?

 You have the right to get a copy of the information that is held about you.
 This is known as a subject access request.
-This right of subject access means that you can make a request under the Data Protection Act to any organisation, including ours, processing your personal data.
-Under the Act FDS Consultants are ‘data controllers’.
+This right of subject access means that you can make a request under the General Data Protection Regulations to any organisation, including ours, processing your personal data.
+Under the Act FDS Consultants are ‘data processors’.

 You can ask us, to supply you with copies of both paper and computer records and related information.
-We may charge a fee of up to £10 for this information.
-There are special rules that apply to fees for paper based health records (the maximum fee is currently £50).
+From the 25th May 2018 there is no charge for this information.
 However it is important to remember that not all personal information is covered and there are ‘exemptions’ within the Act which may allow an organisation to refuse to comply with your subject access request in certain circumstances.

 How do I make a request?